 Lululemon Athletica (LULU) Gets a Buy Rating from Oppenheimer

-In a report released today, Brian Nagel from Oppenheimer assigned a Buy rating to Lululemon Athletica (LULU), with a price target of $405.00.
-The company’s shares closed last Thursday at $317.36.
+Oppenheimer analyst Brian Nagel assigned a Buy rating to Lululemon Athletica (LULU) today and set a price target of $405.00.
+The company’s shares closed last Friday at $329.52.

-Currently, the analyst consensus on Lululemon Athletica is a Strong Buy with an average price target of $396.67, implying a 24.5% upside from current levels.
+Lululemon Athletica has an analyst consensus of Strong Buy, with a price target consensus of $393.53, representing a 22.3% upside.
 In a report issued on June 1, Cowen & Co. also reiterated a Buy rating on the stock with a $392.00 price target.

 See today’s analyst top recommended stocks >>